bitbrace/CS3500-Fall17-FedeleWardKahrlMaki/Documentation/dashboardREADME.txt

 Output:----------------------------------------------------------------------------------------------------------------------------

 This page displays a table of tickets and links to edit them, along with a New Ticket button.
-Provides tid when calling TicketModifier.php.
+Provides tid when calling ticket.php.

 Provides:--------------------------------------------------------------------------------------------------------------------------